Ilyazbek2/student-sleep-analysis/README.md

 ## 📌 Project Overview

-This project analyzes student sleep duration, academic performance, and mental health using Python and Pandas.

 The goal is to explore whether sleep patterns differ between students with excellent academic performance and students reporting depression.